markus-ebner/frontend_dev2/02-f1drivers/README.md

-# 02-router
+# 02-f1drivers

 ## Assignment

-* Implement a router with pop and push state
+* Show Drivers and Constructors of Formula 1 with fetch
 ## Setup

 ```bash